As a good guy myself, the answer is that they’re hiding in plain sight.

 - Compliment one man you know, genuinely, every day for two weeks, and start to notice great men around you.

 - Join my email list and get one email a month with specific actions you can take to attract a quality man.
-You’ll also get the free e-book “Discover the Quality Men in Your Life in Two Weeks”.
+You’ll also get the free e-book “Find A Quality Man In Two Weeks”.
 It contains a daily plan, with questions for reflection.
 It will alter your current approach to meeting and attracting great guys.